Creative Communities Annual Operating

 Organizations may receive only one grant per calendar year through the Creative Communities program and may not apply to other TAC discipline programs.
 However, TAC offers other types of granting opportunities through its Strategic Initiatives envelope, and operating grant recipients may be eligible to apply to one of these programs.
 Please consult TAC’s website for other granting opportunities.
 Operating grant recipients may receive a maximum of one additional grant per calendar year and must submit a final report on that project before applying to another program in the Strategic Initiatives envelope.

 First-time applicants are organizations that did not receive an operating grant last year.

 - First-time applicants must consult with the Creative Communities Program Manager before submitting an operating grant application.

 - Additional eligibility requirement.
 First-time applicants must have at least $75,000 in total revenues for the last completed year, and in projected revenues for the current and request years.

 - First-time applicants to the Annual Operating program may only apply in the first year of a multi-year cycle.
-In 2021, first-time applicants may apply to this program.
+The next year first-time applicants may apply is 2024.

 1 TAC recognizes that due to systemic barriers within the broader arts community (e.g. limited mainstream presentation opportunities for artists from equity-seeking communities) that some flexibility may be required in interpreting eligibility criteria to take into account equivalent professional experience and contexts.
 Potential applicants from equity-seeking communities are encouraged to discuss their eligibility with the program manager in advance of submitting an application.